The Seeming Paradox of Recovery Leading to Relapse

 1. A Relapse Prevention Plan

 At the foundation of any successful recovery is a solid relapse prevention plan.
-This is a personalized roadmap that outlines coping mechanisms and triggers, provides support strategies, and identifies early stages of relapse and warning signs.
+This is a personalized treatment approach and roadmap that outlines coping mechanisms and triggers, provides support strategies, and identifies early stages of relapse and warning signs.

 By creating and regularly revisiting your plan, you’ll be better equipped to handle challenges and stay on track.